Describe A Situation When You Helped Someone: IELTS Speaking Cue Card

 How did you feel when you helped someone in need?

-What challenges did you face while helping others?
+What challenges do you face while balancing education and family responsibilities?

 Band 5-6